fobnail/docs/dev-notes/running-os-in-dlme.md

 #### 3mdeb GRUB fork

-Problems so early in booting meant we needed to make some modifications to GRUB.
-To test the next build, repeat the steps in the [instructions](#instructions) - this time using the branch `tb-grub-3mdeb`.
+Problems early in booting meant we needed to make some modifications to GRUB.
+To test the next build, repeat the steps in the [instructions](#instructions) using the branch `tb-grub-3mdeb`.

 Compared to the previous configuration, we used the [3mdeb fork for GRUB](https://github.com/3mdeb/grub/tree/tpm_event_log_support) here.
 The Secure Kernel Loader on master already uses passing info via MB2 tags.
 TrenchBoot/GRUB lacks it.

-We was able to push the boot further but not much further though.
+We were able to push the boot further, but not much further though.
 The result was as follows.
-We can see that SKL falls into an endless loop (the observed `Flushing IOMMU cache` log will be printed indefinitely).
+SKL falls into an endless loop (the observed `Flushing IOMMU cache` log will be printed indefinitely).

 ```
 shasum calculated: